ellakoa/postcard-poem/content/posts/washer-woman.md

   However the weathervane spins
   the child in us finds wings
-  and revels in the drama it brings.
+  that revels in the drama it brings.
 alignPoemLeft: false
 address: |-
   The Folkestone Washer-Women